nils91/som/README.md

 ## som bitcode

-The opcode is followed by n bits denoting the memory address to make one command.
-Once the execution of one command is complete, execution will resume at the next command.
+Each command is made from the opcode followed by the address.
+The opcode is one bit and the address is n bits in size.
+Once the execution of one command is complete, execution will resume at the next command, except if the `ADR_EVAL` bit is set (at position 1), in which case execution will resume at the address set by the n bits at position 11 and following.
+For the positions of this and other special bits refer to the table `basic memory layout` below.
-The accumulator lays in the regular address space, and it can be written to/read from like every other address.
-The accumulator address is always 0.
+The accumulator bit at position 0 is a special bit used by the `NAW` and `NAR` commands, which read respectively write to it.
 Bits 1-7 contain n as an unsigned int.
 The next bit is the `ADR_EVAL` bit, followed by n address bits.
 If the `ADR_EVAL` bit is set, the address bits will be evaluated and execution will continue at that address.
 The next 4 bits are the write hook bits.
 The first one is the global write hook trigger bit (`WH_TRG`), 2nd is the write hook direction bit `WH_DIR`, 3rd is the global write hook communication bit (`WH_COM`), 4th is the write hook selection bit (`WH_SEL`).
 Each command is n+1 bits long.
 The first bit of each command is the opcode bit (see above), the remaining n bits are a memory address.
 The program will terminate, when execution reaches the end of the file with exactly 0 bits left.
 So, to exit at any point, jump to n^2-(1+n).
 If the accumulator bit is 1 at the time the program exits normally, a return code of 0 will be returned, otherwise 1.